-We have funded our operations to date primarily with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of our preferred stock and our common stock, sales of preferred stock, proceeds from the issuance of convertible debt and borrowings under loan and security agreements.
-In August 2020, we entered into a Controlled Equity OfferingSM Sales Agreement, or the ATM Sales Agreement, with B. Riley Securities, Inc., Cantor Fitzgerald & Co., and Stifel, Nicolaus & Company, Incorporated, or collectively, the Sales Agents, pursuant to which we may offer and sell, at our sole discretion through one or more of the Sales Agents, shares of our common stock having an aggregate offering price of up to \$50.0 million.
-In October 2020, we entered into a common stock purchase agreement with Aspire Capital LLC, or Aspire Capital, pursuant to which Aspire Capital has committed to purchase, at our request from time to time over a 36-month period, shares of our common stock having an aggregate offering price of up to \$50.0 million, subject to certain limitations.
+Prior to becoming a public entity in March 2019 through our reverse merger with Arsanis Inc., we funded our operations with the proceeds from the sale of shares of preferred stock, warrants for the purchase of preferred stock, and proceeds from convertible debt.
+Following the merger, we have funded our operations with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of our common stock, and borrowings under our loan and security agreement (the "Hercules Loan Agreement") with Hercules.
+In August 2020, we entered into a Controlled Equity Offering SM Sales Agreement, (the "ATM Sales Agreement"), with B. Riley Securities, Inc., Cantor Fitzgerald & Co., and Stifel, Nicolaus & Company, Incorporated, (collectively, the "Sales Agents"), pursuant to which we may offer and sell, at our sole discretion through one or more of the Sales Agents, shares of our common stock having an aggregate offering price of up to \$50.0 million.
+In October 2020, we entered into a common stock purchase agreement with Aspire Capital LLC ("Aspire Capital") pursuant to which Aspire Capital has committed to purchase, at our request from time to time over a 36-month period, shares of our common stock having an aggregate offering price of up to \$50.0 million, subject to certain limitations.